SarasAI-Institute/code-with-ai-github-fundamentals-github-starter-course/README.md

-# AI Powered Python: The AI Architect 🚀
+# Code with AI: The AI Architect 🚀

 ## Course Overview
 Welcome to **AI Powered Python**.
 This course is designed to transform you from a traditional coder into an **AI Architect**.
 We focus on high-speed development using AI-driven environments to build professional, data-intensive applications.